 By posting consistently & regularly, you’re also making it easier for yourself to continue creating.
 When you stop posting, it’s very easy to say that you’ll make a video tomorrow.
 Then tomorrow comes & it gets pushed to Tuesday, which gets pushed to Friday… Next thing you know a few weeks have passed & you don’t know how to get back in the creator’s loop.

 P.s.
-If you do find yourself outside of the creator’s loop, just jump back in, there isn’t going to be a sign or magic light telling you that now the time is right, stop making excuses & start making videos.
+If you do find yourself outside of the creator’s loop, just jump back in, there isn’t going to be a sign or a magic light telling you that now the time is right, stop making excuses & start making videos.

 This is where persistence comes in.